 Then I did something which I recommend to everybody, but only if you are ready for God to do something new in your life.
 I took a day's retreat, Monday, December 14, to pray and meditate and think about church in 1982.
 I spent about five hours praying and reading Scripture, which is where these last two sermons were conceived.
 The fruitlessness of our witness at Bethlehem laid heavily upon me, and I knew that the problem was as much in me as anyone.
 Sure I witness to Christ every Sunday from this pulpit and often in my study, but when it comes to seeking the lost in the world out there where they are, I am as hesitant as the rest.
 I knew that something had to give in my own life.
 Some long ingrained fears had to be overcome.
 If I were going to continue as pastor, I had to quit denying the gospel through silence.
 If I were going to stand here and proclaim, "Love your neighbor," I had to stop contradicting it in my own life through neglect.

-On December 23, I was praying early before breakfast at home, and I was wrestling, wanting the resolve, yet not wanting the resolve, to go visit Alan and pour out my heart's desire for his salvation.
+On December 23, I was praying early before breakfast at home, and I was wrestling, wanting the resolve, yet not wanting the resolve, to go visit Allen and pour out my heart's desire for his salvation.
 But the Lord's time for victory had arrived, and he destroyed the resistance of my proud flesh and caused me to make a final vow.
 This very night I will go see him if he is home.
 Besides 18 months of prayer, the thing that God used to bring me to that point of submission was the question: How much is Jesus worth?
 I put a yellow pad beside me on the couch where I knelt and wrote: "Jesus, I would rather have you as my Savior and Leader than keep my health, have my sons and wife, or preserve my own life.
 You are more valuable to me than all I own and all the friendships I cherish, all the pastimes I enjoy and all the plans I have for my future."
 Then I asked why.
 Why is Jesus worth so much?
-That's what I needed to articulate as my witness to Alan.
+That's what I needed to articulate as my witness to Allen.
 I wrote three things.

 First, "I could have no peace with God without you, Jesus.
 My conscience declares to me that there is a God and that I am a sinner guilty before him.
 Without your death and resurrection for my sins, I would live in the misery of guilt."
 Then I wrote a Bible verse to support that.